 In order to confirm that the business should adopt the going concern basis in preparing the consolidated financial statements for 2021, the Board and Management have considered a number of possible scenarios and their impact on future revenues, EBITDA and liquidity.
 These scenarios consider the latest market information for each business unit and the impact of actions that have been and can be taken to improve financial performance.
 The evaluation uses the most recently approved budget and long-range business plan and considers the maturity profile of the existing debt facilities and the \$700 million undrawn revolving credit facility as discussed in note 20 of the annual report.
 Under all scenarios there continues to be sufficient headroom to the Financial Performance Covenant under the debt agreements.
 As at 31 December 2021, the Group has \$1,094.0m of liquid resources (Cash: \$364.0m, short-term deposits: \$30.0m, undrawn RCF: \$700.0m) and a continued expectation that the Group will generate positive free cash flow and reduce leverage over the medium to long term.
+As at 31 July 2022, the Group has \$922.1m of liquid resources (cash: \$222.1m, undrawn RCF: \$700m).

-The impact of Covid-19 is now confined to the aviation business unit where the aviation industry continues to recover and steady improvement has been shown throughout 2021.
+The impact of Covid-19 is now confined to the aviation business unit where the aviation industry continues to recover and steady improvement has been shown throughout 2021 and 2022.
 Inmarsat's robust business model and capital structure, along with strong positions in a diverse range of geographies and markets will help Inmarsat manage future Covid-19 related risks.

 During 2021 the Connect Topco Limited shareholders accepted an offer from Viasat Inc. to purchase the Group for approximately \$7.3bn.
-The transaction is currently expected to complete during the second half of 2022 following Viasat shareholder, customary and regulatory approvals (refer to note 35).
+See note 35 for further information on the transaction.
 The going concern assessment has been performed using the Inmarsat financial performance and position.